Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Experiments

 \item We measure the instantaneous aggregation cardinality as $C^{(t)}\coloneqq \frac{1}{t+1} \sum_{l=0}^{t} \| \mathbfsl{p}^{(l)}\|_0$. \end{itemize}

 We demonstrate these key metrics in Figure \ref{fig:key_metrics}.
-We make the following key observations. \begin{itemize}[leftmargin=0.6cm] \item \namespace achieves better multi-round privacy guarantee than both the random selection and random weighted selection strategies, while user partitioning achieves the best multi-round privacy guarantee, $T=K=12$.
+We make the following key observations. \begin{itemize}[noitemsep,topsep=0pt,parsep=1pt,partopsep=2pt,leftmargin=*] \item \namespace achieves better multi-round privacy guarantee than both the random selection and random weighted selection strategies, while user partitioning achieves the best multi-round privacy guarantee, $T=K=12$.
 However, the partitioning strategy has the worst aggregation cardinality, which results in the lowest convergence rate as demonstrated later.

 \item Figure~\ref{fig:tradeoff} demonstrates the trade-off between the multi-round privacy guarantee $T$ and the average aggregation cardinality $C$.
 Interestingly, \namespace when $T=3$ or $T=4$ achieves better multi-round privacy guarantee than both the random selection and the weighted random selection strategies while achieving almost the same average aggregation cardinality.